pyhys/minimalmodbus/docs/installation.rst

 This module relies on `pySerial <https://github.com/pyserial/pyserial>`_ (also pure Python) to do the heavy lifting, and it is the only dependency.
 It is BSD-3-Clause licensed.
-You can find it at the Python package index: https://pypi.org/project/pyserial
+You can find it at the Python package index: https://pypi.org/project/pyserial The version of pyserial should be 3.0 or later.

 Alternate installation on Linux